nrfconnect/sdk-nrfxlib/mpsl/doc/mpsl.rst

 Other priorities
 ----------------

-MPSL inititialization functions, like :c:func:`mpsl_init` and :c:func:`mpsl_uninit`, are not thread-safe.
+MPSL initialization functions, like :c:func:`mpsl_init` and :c:func:`mpsl_uninit`, are not thread-safe.
 Do not call them while, for example, a protocol timeslot is in progress.
 This must be enforced by application and protocol stacks.